Back to DWU AI Articles

 Available Seat Miles (ASM)

 Available Seat Miles is the fundamental airline capacity metric.
 One ASM equals one seat available on a flight over one mile.
-A flight on a Boeing 737 with 150 seats flying 500 miles produces 75,000 ASMs.
+A flight on a Boeing 737 with 150 seats flying 500 miles2 produces 75,000 ASMs.
 An airline operating 1,000 daily flights across a network generates millions of ASMs.
 ASM measures airline productive capacity and enables standardization of comparison across different fleet types and route networks.

 Industry ASMs can be further segmented: domestic ASMs, international ASMs, regional ASMs (operated by regional carriers on capacity purchase agreements), and cargo ASMs (dedicated freighter capacity).